hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 ### Tibbles

-A core component of the [tidyverse](http://tidyverse.org/) is the [tibble](http://tibble.tidyverse.org/).
-Tibbles are a modern rework of the standard `data.frame`, with some internal improvements to make code more reliable.
+A core component of the [tidyverse](http://tidyverse.org/) is the [tibble](http://tibble.tidyverse.org/). **Tibbles are a modern rework of the standard `data.frame`, with some internal improvements** to make code more reliable.
 They are data frames, but do not follow all of the same rules.
-For example, tibbles can have column names that are not normally allowed, such as numbers/symbols.
+For example, tibbles can have numbers/symbols for column names, which is not normally allowed in base R.

-***Important*: [tidyverse](http://tidyverse.org/) is very opininated about row names**.
+**Important: [tidyverse](http://tidyverse.org/) is very opininated about row names**.
 These packages insist that all column data (e.g. `data.frame`) be treated equally, and that special designation of a column as `rownames` should be deprecated.
 [Tibble](http://tibble.tidyverse.org/) provides simple utility functions to handle rownames: `rownames_to_column()` and `column_to_rownames()`.
 More help for dealing with row names in tibbles can be found:

 ```r
 help("rownames", "tibble")